Home > About us > Personal finance > Government support to help you keep your home warm this winter

 Government support to help you keep your home warm this winter

-At the end of 2023, Ofgem announced the energy price cap would be going up in January, with this new cap lasting until March.
-This means you could be paying more for gas and electricity during some of the coldest months of the year, which might put you off keeping the heating on.
+So the increase could mean you'll be paying more for gas and electricity during some of the coldest months of the year, which might put you off keeping the heating on.

 The different types of government support available this winter

-There are three schemes available to help you keep the heating on this winter:
+There are four schemes available to help you keep the heating on this winter:

 Please be aware, there are a few rules and exceptions and the schemes differ between England, Scotland, Wales and Northern Ireland.